There are too many souls of wood not to love those wooden characters who do indeed have a soul.

 To what the artistic creation and experiment are concerned, the shows produced by the company, reflect its intention of being addressed mostly to an adult audience, giving emphasis to contemporary forms and to the research within puppetry.
 The company has presented plays such as Dr. Faustus by Christopher Marlowe, The Love of D. Perlimplín with Belisa in His Garden by Federico García Lorca, The Tempest and Midsummer Night’s Dream by W. Shakespeare, Mahagonny by B. Brecht, Mironescópio: The Love Machine by Rute Ribeiro, This is not the Gogol’s Nose, but it could be... with a dash by Jacques Prévert, among others.

-The artistic and technical qualities of the project, have been recognised not only in Portugal, but also in other countries such as France, Spain, United Kingdom, Denmark, Argentina, Brazil, Czech Republic, Slovenia, Slovakia, India, Pakistan, Hungary or Turkey.
+The artistic and technical qualities of the project, have been recognised not only in Portugal, but also in other countries such as France, Spain, United Kingdom, Denmark, Sweden, Argentina, Brazil, Czech Republic, Slovenia, Slovakia, India, Pakistan, Hungary or Turkey.
 The company was awarded with the Award for Best Dramaturgy, at the World Festival of Puppet Art (Prague), and got a nomination for the Award of Best Puppet Manipulation.
-In 2013, the show Mironescópio was presented in the section IN of Festival Mondial des Théâtres de Marionnettes de Charleville-Mézières (France).
+The shows Mironescópio and This is not the Gogol's Nose, but it could be... with a dash of Jacques Prévert were presented in the section IN of the Festival Mondial des Théâtres de Marionnettes de Charleville-Mézières, in 2013 and 2019.

 Since its creation, the company has been travelling a long road with very specific aims: the captivation of audiences by implementing the love for theatre, namely puppet theatre; the adaptation of classic texts as a means of increasing the pleasure of reading literature and revelling texts by great dramaturges; to take their shows to the more social and cultural deprived populations; going on national and international tours.